sarwarbeing-ai/Chegg/README.md

 # Chegg
-Projects that has been done at Chegg.
+Projects that have been done at Chegg.